ibm-cloud-docs/cli/reference/ibmcloud/extend_cli.md

 Use the `plugin update` command to update the plug-ins that are installed in {{site.data.keyword.cloud_notm}} CLI.
 The `plugin update` command returns the following information for each plug-in that is installed:

-* The current plug-in version.
+* The current plug-in version
-* The latest plug-in version that is available.
+* The latest plug-in version that is available

 ```bash
 ibmcloud plugin update